How to Fix Diverter valve on Fisher & Paykel DD24DHTX9N

 Diverter valve

-This step-by-step repair guide walks you through fixing diverter valve on your Fisher & Paykel DD24DHTX9N.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll take you step-by-step through fixing the diverter valve on your Fisher & Paykel DD24DHTX9N.
+With the right tools and parts, you can complete this repair in about 1–2 hours and save yourself a hefty service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.